jmitchell35/holbertonschool-shell/permissions/README.md

-11-directories_permissions sets subdirectories permissions to execute for all users 12-directory_permissions creates a new my_dir directory with 751 permissions 13-change_group changes group owner of hello file to school
+11-directories_permissions sets subdirectories permissions to execute for all users 12-directory_permissions creates a new my_dir directory with 751 permissions 13-change_group changes group owner of hello file to school 14-change_owner_and_group changes all files and directories owner to vincent and group owner to staff